P0303 Code: Meaning, Symptoms, Causes (& Repair Cost 2023)

 What Does the P0303 Code Mean?

-The diagnostic trouble code (DTC) P0303 indicates that your powertrain control module (PCM) has detected that cylinder number 3 is not firing properly.
+The diagnostic trouble code (DTC) P0303 indicates that your powertrain control module (PCM) detects that cylinder number 3 is misfiring.

-When the air-fuel mixture burns inside the cylinder, it generates power.
-This generated power is used to run the engine.
+When the air and fuel mixture burns within the engine cylinder, it generates power.
+This output power is utilized to operate the engine.
 When the air-fuel mixture doesn’t burn efficiently inside the cylinder, it misfires.

 The PCM continuously records the working of all engine cylinders to ensure all cylinders are firing properly.
 Whenever your cylinder number 3 misfires, the PCM triggers the P0303 code.